-Residential, transit, parks and commercial land use types have the most area that could possibly be converted to canopy (Fig. 6).
+Residential, transit and commercial land use types have the most area that could possibly be converted to canopy (Fig. 6).
 Targeting these areas could have the greatest impact in expanding the canopy.
 However, each of these land use types will require different strategies to increase canopy.
-Many of the transit and park properties are publicly owned, and could therefore be the easiest to work with.
+Many of the transit properties are publicly owned, and could therefore be the easiest to work with.
 Residential property owners could be encouraged to plant more trees through tree giveaways, ordinances that encourage tree preservation, or stormwater tax breaks for properties that have more tree canopy.
-Commercial property owners could be encouraged to plant more trees through tree cost shares, tree adoptions, ordinances that encourage tree preservation, or stormwater fee rebates for properties that have more tree canopy.
+Commercial propery owners could be encouraged to expand canopy through ordinances that protect mature trees, and stormwater rebates for properties with more canopy.